kiensh/Annotate/README.md

 In persist mode, annotations remain on screen until manually cleared, allowing you to build up complex annotations over time.

+### Always-On Mode

+Always-On Mode displays your annotations persistently without any user interaction capability.
+This mode is ideal for presentations where you need important information visible without accidental modifications, reference displays with static guides or markers, and multi-screen setups where annotations remain on secondary monitors.

+#### How to use:
+1. Create your annotations in normal interactive mode
+2. Toggle always-on mode via the global hotkey (configurable in Settings) or menu bar
+3. Annotations become persistent and non-interactive
+4. Use the same hotkey or menu option to exit always-on mode and resume editing

 ### Deletion Controls

 - <kbd>Delete</kbd>: Removes the most recently added annotation.